bloominstituteoftechnology/ios-firebase-chat/README.md

 ### Part 2 - Adding the frameworks

-1. Refer to [this page](https://firebase.google.com/docs/database/ios/start).
+1. Refer to [this page](https://firebase.google.com/docs/ios/setup).
 It will help you add the Firebase framework to your application.
-Pay attention to step 5, as you must add a `plist` to your project.
+Pay attention to step 5 of the "Add the SDK" section, as you must add a `plist` to your project.
 This isn't something that you always have to do, but it is a requirement for Firebase.

 2. Add [MessageKit](https://github.com/MessageKit/MessageKit) to your project using Carthage, CocoaPods or as a submodule.